 - RNA generally exists as a single strand, rather than a double strand.

 - There are three main types of RNA: mRNA, rRNA, and tRNA.

-- During transcription, a stretch of DNA is converted into mRNA in order to convey the genetic information to the ribosomes.
+- During transcription, a DNA sequence is converted into an mRNA sequence in order to convey the genetic information to the ribosomes.

 - Ribosomes are protein-synthesizing organelles composed of rRNA and polypeptides.

 - In the ribosomes, the molecules of tRNA behave as adapters, delivering amino acids in the order specified by the mRNA.
 This process is called translation.